 A high deductible health plan is a plan with a higher deductible – the amount you must pay out-of-pocket before your insurance kicks in than a traditional health insurance plan.
 This definition is set by the IRS and includes any health plan with a deductible of at least $1,350 for an individual or $2,700 for a family.

 With a high deductible plan, you usually make a lower monthly payment.
-If you have a health savings account (HSA) or certain kinds of health reimbursement arrangement (HRA), you can use the funds from either of these to pay your out-of-pocket health care expenses free from federal taxes.
+If you have an HSA or certain kinds of HRA, you can use the funds from either of these to pay your out-of-pocket health care expenses free from federal taxes.

 You can only qualify to get an HSA if you are enrolled in a high deductible health plan.
 Money you contribute to an HSA will roll over forever, so if you save money in an HSA while you're working, and don't use it for several years, or until you change employers or retire, it will still be there for you.
 If your employer also contributes to an HSA, you can potentially get the best of both worlds with the low monthly payment of a high deductible plan and freedom from high out-of-pocket expenses as they are covered by your employer's contribution.

 Want to determine whether combining your HSA with a high deductible plan is a good option for you?
 An HSA might be a good choice If any of these are true: